Finax Blog

 Return p.a.

-Is a modelled annual historical return (after fees and with our rebalancing over the past 30 years).
+Is the modelled annual historical return (after fees and with our rebalancing over the past 30 years).

 Expected return p.a.